How do hard money loans work?

 In the real estate arena investors keen to quickly snatch up property will often rely on hard money loans.
 These are usually shorter-term financing options provided by private companies or private lenders.
 These loans are backed by the value of the property that is either being purchased or is currently owned as opposed to the buyer’s individual credit score and tax returns.

-Since it’s no secret that Investors generally write off every expense they can (within the confines of the IRS guidelines) this greatly reduces the investor’s income— on paper which in turn makes getting a traditional loan much more difficult if not impossible.
+Since it’s no secret that investors generally write off every expense they can (within the confines of the IRS guidelines) this greatly reduces the investor’s income—on paper which in turn makes getting a traditional loan much more difficult if not impossible.
 Thus, hard money loans serve a critical function when mainstream conventional loans are unattainable.

 How do hard money loans differ from No Doc Investment Loans?